Jamf Pro Integration | Teleport

 - jamf_service.api_endpoint

-Only the OS user that runs `teleport` should have access to the password file.sudo chmod 400 /var/lib/teleport/jamf_passwordsudo chown teleport /var/lib/teleport/jamf_password
+Only the OS user that runs `teleport` should have access to the secret file.sudo chmod 400 /var/lib/teleport/jamf_client_secretsudo chown teleport /var/lib/teleport/jamf_client_secret

 Step 3/4.
 Create a join token